splunk/fluent-plugin-splunk-hec/README.md

 </match>
 ```

-In the second example (in order to keep it concise, we just omitted the repeating parameters, and we will keep doing so in the following examples), it uses the `source_key` config to set the source of event to the value of the event's `file_path` field.
+In this example (in order to keep it concise, we just omitted the repeating parameters, and we will keep doing so in the following examples), it uses the `source_key` config to set the source of event to the value of the event's `file_path` field.
 Given an input event like
 ```javascript
 {"file_path": "/var/log/splunk.log", "message": "This is an exmaple.", "level": "info"}
 ```
 Then the source for this event will be "/var/log/splunk.log".
-And the "file\_path" field will be removed from the input event, so what you will eventually get ingested in Splunk is
+And the "file\_path" field will be removed from the input event, so what you will eventually get ingested in Splunk is:
 ```javascript
 {"message": "This is an exmaple.", "level": "info"}
 ```